 Thursday: This day's name comes from the name of the Norse god Thor, meaning "Thor's day."

 Friday: Meaning "day of Frigg", comes from the name of the old Norse goddess Frigg.

 Saturday: Named after the planet Saturn, this day's name means "day of Saturn."

 Sunday: The "day of the Sun", named after our well-known star, the Sun!

 As you can see, there are 7 days of the week, but they can be divided into two categories: weekdays and weekend.
 There are 5 weekdays: Monday, Tuesday, Wednesday, Thursday, and Friday; while Saturday and Sunday are part of the weekend.

-There are also abbreviations for the days of the week, here they are!
+There are also abbreviations, here they are!

 What day is today?